sarangab/ibquant/README.md

 `Brute` enables brute force optimization of rules based trading strategies

-`Learner` is used to optimize machine learning based strategies
+`Learner` is used to optimize gradient based learning strategies

 `Strategy` provides a base class for user defined strategies

-`Indicator` provides a base class for the [ibtrader.indicators](https://github.com/JustinGoheen/ibtrader/tree/main/ibtrader/indicators)
+`Factor` provides a base class for the [ibtrader.factors](https://github.com/JustinGoheen/ibtrader/tree/main/ibtrader/factors)

 `Contract` provides an extended class to define [contracts](https://interactivebrokers.github.io/tws-api/contracts.html) for the TWS API